Meat Code Lookup

 What the codes mean

-The number (e.g. 4227) is the unique FSA approval number for the specific slaughterhouse or cutting plant.
+The number is the unique approval number for that specific slaughterhouse or cutting plant.
+Note: the "Cut in:" code on a label is a separate cutting plant — different from the slaughterhouse.

 Where to find it